 Cloe Cavero is a post-doctoral researcher working on images and cults of child saints in early modern Europe, focusing particularly on the dynamics of conflict, negotiations and border-crossing with other confessions in Spain.
 Before joining SACRIMA in April 2017, she received her BA and MA in Art History at the Universidad Autónoma de Madrid, and undertook her PhD in History and Civilization at the European University Institute in Florence (2016).

 In collaboration with SACRIMA, Dr. Erin Giffin questions sculptural and architectural normativity in her project “Devotional Translations: Early Modern Replicas of the Holy House of the Virgin.”
 Her work examines the devotional, communal, and political objectives behind regional permutations of the Santa Casa di Loreto, a Catholic pilgrimage site located in the eastern Italian region of Le Marche.
-Recently, Dr. Giffin completed her PhD at the University of Washington in Seattle, where she also attained the MA in 2012.
+Dr. Giffin completed her PhD at the University of Washington in Seattle, WA (2017).

 As PhD student of the SACRIMA team, Nelleke de Vries studies the migration and adaptation of iconographical inventions between Northern and Southern Europe in 1450-1550, in her project “Migrating Motifs.
 On the migration and adaptation of iconographical inventions between Northern and Southern Europe in the fifteenth and sixteenth centuries”.
 Before joining the SACRIMA team in August 2018, Nelleke worked at the RKD – Netherlands Institute for Art History, the Gemäldegalerie der Staatliche Museen zu Berlin, and Stedelijk Museum Alkmaar.
 She received her BA and MA in Art History at Utrecht University.